GMAT Scratch Paper: 13 Expert Tips to Use It Effectively

 In preparation for the GMAT, it’s helpful to simulate as many aspects of the test as possible.
 This will help you feel confident, do your best, and avoid wasting time and energy on exam day.
 There are two ways you can simulate the experience of using the GMAT scratch paper at home in preparation for the test:

 Manhattan Prep has created a GMAT test simulation booklet that is nearly identical to the one you’ll receive at the GMAT.
 It also includes a corresponding marker.
-You can purchase it here.
+You can purchase the simulation booklet here.
 This will give you the most realistic experience and writing feel.

 To create a DIY version of the GMAT notepad, just purchase a yellow grid legal pad and a slender Sharpie-sized marker.
 It won’t be exactly the same, but you’ll get the feel for the size and shape of the scratch paper.